 “The kingdom of heaven is like treasure hidden in a field, which a man found and covered up.
 Then in his joy he goes and sells all that he has and buys that field.” – Matthew 13:44

 In this short parable, Jesus created a contrast between the value of God’s kingdom and the value of everything else.
-Not only does this man sell everything to possess the field and its treasure, he also does it with joy.
-He longs to have what is most valuable.
-Being captured by the grace of God through the cross-work of Jesus opens our eyes to the infinite value of the gospel and the lesser value of anything that would compete for our priorities.
+Not only does this man sell everything to possess the field and its treasure, he also does it with a joyful heart because he longs to have what is most valuable.
+Being captured by the grace of God through the cross-work of Jesus opens our eyes to the infinite value of the gospel and the lesser value of other things that would compete for our priorities.

-It’s impossible to give as we should if our money – or the things that money can buy – are as valuable to us as the gospel.
+It’s impossible to embrace real Bible-based giving as we should if our money – or the things that money can buy – are as valuable to us as the gospel.
 All that Jesus is for us should dominate our focus and serve as the controlling influence in our lives.
-We will know that the gospel is our treasure as it defeats the idols in our life – idols like money.
-It’s impossible to give as we should if our money – or the things that money can buy – are as valuable to us as the gospel.
+We will know that the gospel is our treasure as it defeats the idols in our life, idols like money.
+We can’t give as we should if our financial interests are as valuable to us as the gospel.

 …whether you eat or drink, or whatever you do, do all to the glory of God. – 1 Corinthians 10:31

 It’s tempting to think that the Christian life is a better and “cleaner” version of what the world offers.
 But that’s not true.
 Believers don’t simply live in an improved paradigm.
-We live in a new reality where Jesus is King, sin has been defeated, and life takes on an eternal scope, and the Bible is our guide.
+We live in a new reality where Jesus is King, sin has been defeated, life takes on an eternal scope, and the Bible is our guide.

 And just like Jesus, we are here to live fully for the glory of God.
 The way we raise our children, do our work, spend our leisure time, relate to co-workers and spouse and other believers and our enemies, should be done with the mission in mind.
 The mission to bring God glory.

 We are new people with a new reality that does not conform to this world.
-We’re here as disciples.
-We’re here to follow Jesus in his mission:
+We’re here as disciples who follow Jesus in his mission: